indigooooooo/framekeepopen-source/README.md

   cleanly.
 This improves compatibility and stability on Windows and allows future improvements without hacks.

-- openh264-1.8.0-win64.dll gives you access to the open-source H.264 codec, to run this application using ~75% less storage space, and ~23% less RAM than MJPG
+- openh264-1.8.0-win64.dll gives you access to the open-source H.264 codec by Cisco, to run
+  this application using ~75% less storage space, and ~23% less RAM than MJPG